LAGkitty/Ollama-Terminal-Agent/README.md

 An autonomous terminal agent powered by a **locally running Ollama model**.

-Describe a goal in plain English — the agent plans the steps, executes real shell commands, reads the output, self-corrects on errors, and continues until the task is truly complete.
+Describe a task in plain English — it plans the steps, runs real shell commands, reads the output, fixes errors, and continues until the task is fully complete.

 ✅ 100% local
 ✅ No API keys
 ✅ No cloud
 ✅ No data leaves your machine

 (If you don't trust this .py file... you can always just upload to a AI and will tell you if its safe or not)
 ---

-## 🚀 What It Does

-`ollama_terminal.py` turns your local LLM into a self-correcting command-line agent that can:

-- Create projects
-- Install software
-- Manage files
-- Debug issues
-- Run system maintenance
-- Automate multi-step workflows

-All directly inside your real shell environment.

----

-## 🖥 Demo
+## 🖥 Full Demo

 ```
 ╔══════════════════════════════════════════╗